-The online vinyasa yoga classes will take place via Zoom directly from my apartment in Notting Hill, London.
+The online vinyasa yoga classes will take place via Zoom.

 Zoom is the internet app we will use to connect.
 You need to have signed up for the FREE version of this in advance to access the link for each class. (go to: https://zoom.us).

-I’ve especially designed two new online vinyasa yoga classes to deal with the special times we find ourselves in during the Coronavirus crisis.
+I’ve especially designed two online vinyasa yoga classes as well as a yin yoga class to deal with the special times we find ourselves in during the Coronavirus crisis.